Games to Goals: Engaging Career Exploration for High School Students

 • Balance of fun, function, and realism

-We found that competitors often lack personalized guidance and ongoing career mentorship, leaving learners without consistent support in navigating their career journey.
+The insights from competitor analysis further pushed us to create a tailored career counseling platform, which often lack personalized guidance and ongoing career mentorship, leaving learners without consistent support in navigating their career journey.

-Then, we figured out the functional requirement and structured the Information Architecture
+We then figured out the functional requirement and structured the Information Architecture

 5 key components: